List of Courses

 Designed and approved by the National Restaurant Association Education Foundation so that students may become certified in Sanitation and Safety.
 The course is an intensive study of proper sanitation and safety through purchasing, storage, preparation, service of food, and hiring of personnel.
 Must be taken prior to/with FSA 103.

-FSA 102 Basic Nutrition (3 credits)
+FSA 101 Cooking Basics (3 credits)

 FSA 103 Basic Food Preparation (4 credits)

-FSA 104 Quantity Foods: Preparation, Production and Service (4 credits)
+FSA 104 Restaurant Operations (4 credits)

-This culinary arts course will cover the use of key main ingredients in the preparation of appetizers, soups, salads and entrees.
-Mise en place, production issues, equipment selection and use, taste, color and selection of appropriate ingredients for each student to properly present his/her culinary creation will be emphasized.
-A materials fee will be charged.
-Prerequisite: FSA 103, or advanced-level culinary skills and Permission of Instructor.
+This culinary arts course will consist of lecture, demonstration, and hands-on work by all students.
+Topics to be covered are the use of key main ingredients in the preparation of appetizers, soups, salads, and entrees.
+Important points of mise en place, production issues, equipment selection and use, taste, color, and selection of appropriate ingredients to properly present his/her culinary creation.
+Prerequisite: FSA 103, or advanced level culinary skills.

-FSA 114 Patisserie I (1 credit)
+FSA 114 Patisserie I (1 credits)

 This culinary arts course teaches concepts, skills and techniques for preparing dessert items.
 Topics to be covered include: individual pastries and desserts, decorative chocolate and sugar, pate choux and finishing of cakes.
 A materials fee will be charged.
-Prerequisite: FSA 103, or advanced-level culinary skills and Permission of Instructor.
+Prerequisite: FSA 103, or advanced-level culinary skills and permission of instructor.

-FSA 116 Artisanal Bread Baking (1 credit)
+FSA 116 Artisanal Bread Baking (1 credits)